PPT Feature Image - Turquoise

 Health

-- Your vagina is self-cleaning and does not need any special soaps, cleaners or douches.
-These may disturb the natural, normal balance of bacteria found in your vagina, and can cause vaginitis (inflammation of the vagina).
+• The vagina is self-cleaning and does not need any special soaps, cleaners or douches.
+These may disturb the natural, normal balance of bacteria found in the vagina, and can cause vaginitis (inflammation of the vagina).

-- Soaps and menstrual products that are fragranced and have irritating chemicals can dry or irritate your vulva.
+• Soaps and menstrual products that are fragranced and have irritating chemicals can dry or irritate the vulva.

-- Wiping from front to back is a good way to avoid dragging bacteria from your butt to your vulva.
+• Wiping from front to back is a good way to avoid dragging bacteria from the anus (butt) to the vulva.

 Grooming

-- A pap test is a medical test used to find changes to cells in your cervix that can lead to cervical cancer or other health problems.
+• A cervical screening is a medical test used to find changes HPV infections that can lead to cervical cancer and changes to cells in your cervix.

-- Ontario guidelines recommend that anyone who has a cervix get a Pap test every 3 years starting at age 21.
+• Ontario guidelines recommend that anyone who has a cervix get a screening test every 5 years starting at age 25.

 Pleasure zones

-- The perineum, the area of skin between your anus and your vagina, is filled with lots of nerve endings.
+• The perineum, the area of skin between the anus and the vagina, is filled with lots of nerve endings.
 Some people find having their perineum touched very stimulating.

 Arousal

-- The physiological response of arousal may happen whether or not sex is consensual.
-It is what your body does when it is stimulated, and the response is involuntary.
+• The physiological response of arousal may happen whether or not sex is consensual.
+Arousal can be involuntary and happens when the body is stimulated.
 Feeling aroused does not necessarily mean that you want to engage in sexual activity.
-It is important to ask for and give consent (permission) verbally.
+It is important to ask for and give consent verbally.

-- Arousal can change over time and depending on what’s going on for you that day or where you are in your fertility cycle.
+• Arousal can change over time and depending on your emotional state or where you are in your fertility cycle.
 For example, some people are really aroused and enjoy having sex during their period.

 Orgasm